Skip to main content

 Teams

-Your teammate is the player across from you.
+Your teammate is the player directly across from you on the board.
+You cannot capture your teammate's pieces.

 Pawns promote on your 11th rank.

-The first team to checkmate an enemy player wins!
+• The first team to checkmate an enemy player wins.

 Free-for-All (FFA)